 - Finding ways to meet new people – for example, joining a club or meetup group, playing sports, or reconnecting with positive people you haven’t seen in awhile.

-- Understanding that you may need different types of interaction when you feel depressed or slowed down, compared to when you feel speeded up.
+- Understanding that you may need different types of interaction when you feel depressed or slowed down, compared to when you feel sped up.

 Nurturing positive relationships